PwntrickSt4r/RGDownloadTool/README.md

 # How To Get UUID:
 ![How to Get UUID](Screenshots/preview.gif) https://files.rg-adguard.net/

+# Archive Password

+The downloaded archives are encrypted by the original server provider (RG-Adguard).

+Password: ms_by_rgadguard

+Why: This is the standard password used by RG-Adguard to protect original Microsoft archives from being flagged or deleted by hosting services.

+Note: Use 7-Zip or WinRAR to extract the files using this password.

 # Disclaimer:
 - **Use at your own risk:** I am not responsible for any data loss or system damage.
 - **No Affiliation:** This project is NOT affiliated with Microsoft or RG-Adguard.